Workers' Compensation Attorney for San Diego

 Do I Need a Lawyer for My Work Accident?

 You've been injured on the job in San Diego.
 Are you wondering if you need a workers' compensation attorney to handle your claim?
 It makes a big difference.
-The workers' compensation can be very complicated.
+The workers' compensation process can be very complicated.
 An experienced attorney can help you prove your claim and file appeals if your claim is denied.

 If you've been hurt in a workplace accident in California, you are eligible to file a claim for workers' compensation benefits.
 The workers' compensation system is a state program designed to help employees who have been hurt on the job.
 In theory, the system is set up to give you the resources you need to make a full recovery.
 These benefits are supposed to provide you with medical treatment for your injury or illness, and partially replace the wages you lose while you can't work.